DomenicoMammola/brookframework_tutorials/README.md

 The [Brook framework](https://github.com/risoflora/brookframework) is a cross-platform framework for Lazarus, Free pascal compiler and Delphi to build web server applications and microservices.

 With the Brook framework you can develop a server with a very small memory footprint and low cpu usage.
-Internally it uses the Sagui library that is build on the [GNU libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/).
+Internally it uses the Sagui library that is built on the [GNU libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/).

 ## Tutorial 1
 It shows: